 - 2. Is spot treatment really better than fumigation?27.02.16More

+This is a question for drywood termites.
 In this answer summary, I've left out the product names.
 I don't like going to court.
 "Fumigation" is when they wrap your house and gas it, that is to use a penetrating gas to enter every place that a termite might be.
-In general, the answer is a simple, no spot treatment as effective as fumigation, regardless of the spot treatment used..
-Fumigation means that a lightweight poison gas seeps right through your home and into everything, even right into damaged wood.
-It is used on drywood termites.
+In general, the answer is a simple, no spot treatment ever tests as being as effective as fumigation, regardless of the spot treatment used.
+Fumigation means that a deadly lightweight poison gas seeps right through your home and into everything, even right into damaged wood.
+It is used on drywood termites (subterraneans may avoid it and dampwoods are more cheaply controlled).
 Fumigation is generally thought to be bad for the atmosphere and it uses a lot of toxin.
-It does have the benefit of wiping out every last termite that's exposed.
+It does have the benefit of usually wiping out every last termite, cockroach, and, fish, pet, that's exposed.
 It is the best treatment for drywood termites.
-It is nearly always useless against subterranean termites because these can retreat to ground when disturbed (but good if they can't get away, such as in a wooden boat).
-Whole-of-house heating comes close and is perhaps more environmentally responsible (if the plastics in your house can take the heat).
+It is nearly always useless against subterranean termites because these can retreat into ground when disturbed (but good if they can't get away, such as in a wooden boat).
+Whole-of-house heating comes in a close second and is perhaps more environmentally responsible (if the plastics in your house can take the heat).
 Spot treatments can work really well but the technician has to find and treat every bit of infested timber.
 There may be hundreds of little drywood termite colonies in the one building.
-Borates and other preservatives do have something over fumigation in that they keep working after the wrappings come off (you wouldn't ever want a gas that hung around) and so these provide some ongoing ('residual') protection.
+Knowledge of the pest species, locality, needs, preferred foods and construction types is important when making decisions.
+Borates and other preservatives do have something over fumigation in that they keep working after the wrappings come off (you wouldn't ever want to be exposed to the gas residues) and so these provide some ongoing ('residual') protection.
 Bottom line is that it depends on the extent and nature of the infestation and that means that you'll probably need to rely on a specialist timber pest inspector to help you decide what's best for you.

 Hopefully, your home comes with pre-installed termite management and hopefully this will be a least-toxic alternative.
 A life-of-structure, physical management system that doesn't rely on any poisons is best.
 If you don’t already know what's been done, please ask the builder or vendor how termite risks have been managed.
 Simple things can help prevent termite attacks.
 Without a management system you usually can’t see what termites are attacking.
 It is very important that you don’t do anything to make life easier for the termites.
 Make your future life easier instead.
 If your new home was somebody else's beforehand, you should have had a termite inspection before purchasing but either way, once you are ready to move in, it may be a good idea to get a more thorough inspection than can be done in a house that's dressed-up-for-sale.